How UK media covered Prince Philip death - Press Gazette

 BBC One and BBC Two completely cleared their schedules for joint rolling news and tribute coverage on Friday, with BBC Four suspended altogether.
 BBC One got back to a normal schedule at 2pm on Saturday.

 But the BBC received so many complaints about the scale of its TV coverage it launched a unified form for people to fill in, utilised on occasion for events receiving a high volume of complaints.
-It has not commented on the number of complaints received so far.
+It has not commented on the number of complaints received so far but the Sun and Guardian have both reported it to be over 100,000.

+In a Yougov poll of 4,578 people, 57% said there had been too much coverage.
+A third (32%) said it was about right and 2% said there had been too little.

 TV ratings analysis by Deadline showed BBC One lost 6% of its audience on Friday night compared to the week before, while BBC Two was down 65%.
 The only separate programming on BBC Two was one BBC News programme and Newsnight.